Monitoring metrics for IBM Power Virtual Server

 Viewing metrics

-To view the metrics dashboards, access the user interface of IBM Cloud Monitoring in the following ways:
+To view the metrics dashboards, access the user interface of the IBM Cloud Monitoring in the following ways:

 To view metrics in your dashboard, you must enable the platform metrics of the IBM Cloud Monitoring instance.